ryyanwang/davinci/README.md

 ## Some food for thought (Future Ideas)

 ### Cloud implementation
 Currently, our integration is all done locally, which means that smarthome commands cannot be called from outside the home network.
-However, setting up your controller in the cloud （EC2, etc) would allow you to control your smart home from anywhere with internet connection, and would save you the trouble of having to consiously keep your server running.
+However, setting up your controller in the cloud（EC2,etc) would allow you to control your smart home from anywhere with internet connection, and would save you the trouble of having to consiously keep your server running.

 ### Fine tuning